 This subject must be taken either concurrently with or after LAWS7420 Legal Research and Writing 2, though students are advised where possible to complete Legal Research and Writing 2 first so that they have a command of the relevant research techniques.
 Students must select one from amongst the subjects for which they are enrolled in which a piece of assessable work (a research essay or moot) will be allocated for Research Component, and must submit a Research Component Form to the Administrative Assistant (Undergraduate) by the end of Week 4 in the Session in which they elect to undertake Research Component.
 This form must identify the subject in which the work for Research Component will be undertaken, and must be signed by the teacher in the subject.
 Students must attach to the completed research essay or moot submission a written research report, outlining the research methods adopted in preparation for the essay or moot.
-The piece of assessable work chosen for allocation to Research Component must be worth 30% of the total mark (in the case of a threecredit point subject, or 15% of the total mark in the case of a sixcredit point subject).
+The piece of assessable work chosen for allocation to Research Component must be worth no less than 30% of the total mark (in the case of a three-credit point subject, or 15% of the total mark in the case of a six-credit point subject).
 The assessment of Research Component will be made on the basis of the research report, in addition to the separate assessment of the essay or moot for the purpose of the subject selected.
 All subjects offered in the Law School are prima facie available to Research Component students for this purpose.
 Where for compelling reason no provision for a suitable essay or moot is or can be made in a program of assessment of a particular subject, the teacher of that subject may ask the student to select another subject.
+Research Component may also be satisfied by taking one or more of the Research Thesis electives (LAWS6510.
+LAWS6520, LAWS6530).
 There is no formal teaching in LAWS7430 Research Component and no credit points are awarded for it.

-It is compulsory for all students except those taking one or more of the Research Thesis electives (LAWS6510, LAWS6520.
-LAWS6530).
+Legal Theory

-LAWS8320 Legal Theory Staff Contact: A/Prof Martin Krygier C3 S1 or S2 HPW4
+Staff Contact: A/Prof Martin Krygier

+C3 S1 or S2 HPW4

-Introduction to theoretical particularly philosophical questions which underline the practical workings of the law.
+Introduction to philosophical questions which underline the practical workings of the law.
 The course concentrates on questions to do with legal reasoning, particularly the reasoning of judges, and of moral reasoning; and the interrelationships between law and morals and law and politics.